Osteopathic Medicine (D.O.)

 Below are some important resources for you to explore in learning about the field of osteopathic medicine.

-The American Association of Colleges of Osteopathic Medicine’s official website for aspiring DO students is Become an Osteopathic Physician, addressing how DO students are being particularly well prepared to meet the 21st century’s health care needs.
+- The American Association of Colleges of Osteopathic Medicine’s official website for aspiring DO students addresses how DO students are being particularly well-prepared to meet the 21st century’s health care needs.
 Also check out AACOM’s new “D.O.
 More” campaign.
 Finally, don’t forget to download the Osteopathic Medical College Information Book.

 Admission to osteopathic medical schools is quite competitive.
 For students matriculating in 2017, consider the follow stats: